limabeans/mem/README.md

 <b>Written in Java by Angel Lim.</b>

 Currently, the program can generate scrambles with any combination of parity, flipped edges, and twisted corners, along with the choice of one forced edge or corner commutator.
+It also keeps track of edge and corner cycle breaks and their corresponding metrics.

 I am a BLDer, inspired by the ideas of <i>deliberative practice</i>, which lead me to create this.